Choosing the Perfect Front Door Color

 Princeton is filled with beautiful and striking front doors in an array of colors, all adding to the appeal of the homes.
 According to a recent article in The Washington Post, curb appeal sets the tone for your home, and the entryway specifically helps to establish the mood, since it is the focal point of the exterior.
 The front door can reflect the personality of the people who live there, and telegraph to the world who they are.

-While there are many popular front door colors, homeadvisor.com notes that, “the best front door paint color for your house will depend on a variety of factors.
+While there are many popular front door colors, homeadvisor.com notes that “the best front door paint color for your house will depend on a variety of factors.
 Some of these include the architectural design of your home, your personal taste, and the color of your house.”
 Another factor that may need consideration could be the type of door.
 For instance, a timber door may have a huge surface area to paint, while aluminium sliding doors by doorwins or a similar company could have only frames to paint.
 Hence, while painting a door, consider what door color can accentuate the look of your exterior, be it red, black, or white.
 You can use bold colors for timber doors whereas neutral tones for metal sliding or bifold doors.

 The website points out that if you want to make your home look modern and sleek, front door colors such as black, lime, turquoise, eggplant, taxi yellow, and bright orange are recommended by designers for non-traditional homes.

 In recent times, it has become increasingly common for people to choose traditional front door colors for traditional houses include jet black, classic red, slate blue, emerald green, dark gray, and pure white.